 Figure 6.
-Histograms of absolute errors of hourly power forecast over the 7-day period at the Baltic-2 wind farm.
-The 5-organization ensemble mean is marked as “avg”.
+Histograms of absolute errors of the hourly power forecast over the 7-day period at the Baltic-2 wind farm.
+The five-organization ensemble mean is marked as “avg.”

 To investigate why the ensemble means yield lower errors than their members, we transformed the time series of hourly power forecast errors into power spectra.
-Using a power spectrum, we can understand how each forecast performs during wind-power fluctuations of various frequencies.
+Using a power spectrum, we can understand how each forecast performs during wind power fluctuations of various frequencies.
 The integral of the spectral components across all the frequencies corresponds to the error variance of the time series.
 Therefore, when the integrated power spectral density is lower than the others, the associated RMSE is also lower than the others.

-The 5-organization ensemble mean smooths out the extremes of its members, leading to lower power forecast errors, and a spectrum of lower integrated magnitude (Figure 7).
-For example, the wind power patterns fluctuating at about 2.1 hours are better captured by the 5-organization ensemble mean and hence its power errors at that frequency are lower than those of its members.
+The five-organization ensemble mean smooths out the extremes of its members, leading to lower power forecast errors, and a spectrum of lower integrated magnitude (Figure 7).
+For example, the wind power patterns fluctuating at about 2.1 hours are better captured by the five-organization ensemble mean, and hence its power errors at that frequency are lower than those of its members.
 Similar features also emerge at fluctuations of about 2.5 and 3.7 hours.
 The spectra of the p4 and p5 ensembles also display that the single-organization ensemble means have below-average integrated magnitude.
 The p4 ensemble mean has a smaller spectral component integral than all its individual members, and only five p5 ensemble member yields a slightly smaller spectral component integral of the same order of magnitude than the p5 ensemble mean.
 To summarize, an ensemble mean only needs to perform better than most its members at several frequencies to generate low forecast errors.